Find Buried Survivors In Minutes

 - Rugged tablet: meets military specifications for the toughest rescue conditions

 - Extended battery life

-- Adjustable depth display: adapt to site conditions
+- Adjustable depth of display to adapt to site conditions

-- One package: the system operates in transport case with no additional setup
+- All-in-one package: the system operates in a transport case with no additional setup required